Moderna, Inc. (NASDAQ:MRNA) Director Noubar Afeyan Sells 10,000 Shares

 Moderna Stock Performance

-A number of research analysts recently weighed in on MRNA shares.
-Cowen lowered their price objective on shares of Moderna from $165.00 to $145.00 in a research report on Thursday, October 20th.
-Argus reduced their target price on shares of Moderna from $180.00 to $150.00 and set a “buy” rating for the company in a report on Wednesday, September 14th.
-The Goldman Sachs Group upped their target price on shares of Moderna from $290.00 to $296.00 and gave the company a “buy” rating in a report on Thursday, October 13th.
-Chardan Capital reduced their target price on shares of Moderna from $188.00 to $186.00 and set a “buy” rating for the company in a report on Monday, November 7th.
-Finally, JPMorgan Chase & Co. reduced their target price on shares of Moderna from $165.00 to $122.00 and set a “neutral” rating for the company in a report on Monday, October 24th.
-Six equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock has an average rating of “Hold” and an average price target of $176.93.
+A number of research analysts have recently weighed in on MRNA shares.
+Chardan Capital downgraded Moderna from a “buy” rating to a “neutral” rating and lifted their price target for the company from $186.00 to $191.00 in a report on Wednesday.
+They noted that the move was a valuation call.
+Cowen reduced their price target on shares of Moderna from $165.00 to $145.00 in a research report on Thursday, October 20th.
+Bank of America boosted their price objective on shares of Moderna from $160.00 to $182.00 in a research report on Tuesday, November 15th.
+Morgan Stanley increased their target price on shares of Moderna from $170.00 to $209.00 and gave the stock an “equal weight” rating in a research report on Friday.
+Finally, Argus lowered their price target on shares of Moderna from $180.00 to $150.00 and set a “buy” rating on the stock in a report on Wednesday, September 14th.
+Seven research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average price target of $180.14.

-A number of hedge funds and other institutional investors have recently modified their holdings of MRNA.
-Total Clarity Wealth Management Inc. purchased a new position in Moderna during the second quarter valued at $25,000.
-Evoke Wealth LLC grew its stake in Moderna by 100.8% during the third quarter.
-Evoke Wealth LLC now owns 239 shares of the company’s stock valued at $28,000 after acquiring an additional 120 shares in the last quarter.
-Guardian Wealth Advisors LLC purchased a new position in Moderna during the third quarter valued at $28,000.
-Oliver Lagore Vanvalin Investment Group purchased a new position in Moderna during the first quarter valued at $30,000.
-Finally, FinTrust Capital Advisors LLC grew its stake in Moderna by 754.5% during the second quarter.
-FinTrust Capital Advisors LLC now owns 188 shares of the company’s stock valued at $31,000 after acquiring an additional 166 shares in the last quarter.
-60.76% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Continental Investors Services Inc. acquired a new position in Moderna during the 3rd quarter worth $1,496,000.
+Robeco Institutional Asset Management B.V. lifted its position in shares of Moderna by 3.9% during the 3rd quarter.
+Robeco Institutional Asset Management B.V. now owns 265,374 shares of the company’s stock worth $31,379,000 after purchasing an additional 9,936 shares during the last quarter.
+Toroso Investments LLC boosted its stake in Moderna by 8.2% during the 3rd quarter.
+Toroso Investments LLC now owns 30,432 shares of the company’s stock valued at $3,599,000 after purchasing an additional 2,319 shares during the period.
+Eagle Bay Advisors LLC boosted its stake in Moderna by 33.2% during the 3rd quarter.
+Eagle Bay Advisors LLC now owns 373 shares of the company’s stock valued at $44,000 after purchasing an additional 93 shares during the period.
+Finally, IHT Wealth Management LLC grew its holdings in Moderna by 6.5% in the 3rd quarter.
+IHT Wealth Management LLC now owns 2,449 shares of the company’s stock valued at $290,000 after buying an additional 149 shares during the last quarter.
+60.76% of the stock is currently owned by institutional investors and hedge funds.

 Moderna, Inc, a biotechnology company, discovers, develops, and commercializes messenger RNA therapeutics and vaccines for the treatment of infectious diseases, immuno-oncology, rare diseases, cardiovascular diseases, and auto-immune diseases in the United States, Europe, and internationally.
 Its respiratory vaccines include COVID-19, flu, respiratory syncytial virus, Endemic HCoV, and hMPV+PIV3 vaccines; latent vaccines comprise cytomegalovirus, epstein-barr virus, human immunodeficiency virus, herpes simplex virus, and varicella-zoster virus vaccines; and public health vaccines consists of Zika and Nipah vaccines.